ergworld/docs/README.md

-# ErgWorld Global (beta)
+# ErgWorld (beta)

-Documentation to integrate custom applications into the new ErgWorld Global platform
+Documentation to integrate custom applications into the new ErgWorld platform

 ## How to register an application to use ErgWorld's services
 Currently, this process is manual.
 Please drop us an [email](mailto:support@ergworld.com?subject=Application%20Request) with the following details: